-The signal passed through each module one at a time, including an amplifier, ask unit, amplifiers, tuner, Bluetooth phone, etc.
+The signal passes through each module simultaneously, including an amplifier, ask unit, amplifiers, tuner, Bluetooth phone, etc.

 To find out which unit is the culprit, you can use a female fiber optic loop to bypass each component one at a time.

 When you bypass the defective module, the sound should be back.
-Most of the BMW audio modules are located on the left side of the trunk.
+Most of the BMW audio modules are on the trunk’s left side.

 If the defective component is critical, you will need to replace the module or get it repaired.
 Unless the defective module is not critical, such as a CD changer, you can live without it.